 Recipe and Ingredient Tips and Tricks

 - Variations in measurements, individual ingredients, options and substitutions, temperatures, etc. are all part of why we work incrementally when mixing.
+It helps makes treat dough prep easier, and I’m all about keeping it easy in the kitchen.

 - Resting the dough is optional, but it allows better ingredient hydration and helps to improve the texture/handling of gluten-free baking dough.
 I like to rest briefly, then knead a little before final rolling and ensure it is well mixed.